RickStrahl/Westwind.Globalization/Readme.md

 ```HTML
 string value = DbRes.T("HelloWorld");
 ```

-*Note:
-Even though it appears you're not using a resource manager or provider, you are actually using a .NET ResourceManager implementation underneath the hood, so all resources are using standard .NET ResourceSet caching optimizations.
-One read per ResourceSet.*

 ###Using the ASP.NET Resource Provider###
 If you're using an existing WebForms application or you want to